Infrastructure of Changi Airport: Terminal 1

-Singapore Changi Airport's oldest terminal operated as the sole terminal from its opening on 1 July 1981 right up until the opening of Terminal 2 nine years later.
-Configured in an H-shaped layout to maximise the number of aerobridges that may be built, it underwent two major upgrading works over its lifespan.
-A major refurbishment was completed in 1995 at a cost of S$170 million and work to extend two finger piers to add 14 aerobridges at a cost of S$420 million that took place from 1996 to 1999.
+Singapore Changi Airport's oldest terminal operated as the sole terminal from the stroke of midnight on 1 July 1981, right up until the opening of Terminal 2 nine years later.
+The first flight, Singapore Airlines SQ101 touched down that day at 07:10:00 Singapore Time with 140 passengers from Kuala Lumpur.
+Configured in an H-shaped layout to maximise the number of aerobridges that could be built, it underwent two major upgrading works over its lifespan.
+Takenaka Corporation served as the primary contractor.

+A major refurbishment was completed in 1995 for S$170 million, and work to extend two finger piers to add 14 aerobridges at a cost of S$420 million that took place from 1996 to 1999.
 Today, the terminal spans an area of 308,000 m2 and can accommodate a maximum passenger capacity of 21 million passengers a year.

 On 7 March 2012, Minister of State for Transport Josephine Teo said that the open-air car park between Terminal 1 and Changi's iconic control tower will be redeveloped into a multi-use complex.
 This new complex will be integrated with the existing building, and will increase Terminal 1's public areas, pick-up driveways, and car park spaces.
 With this expansion, Terminal 1's handling capacity will increase from 21 to 24 million passengers per annum.
 The expansion of Terminal 1 will go together with Terminal 4.

 As of 12 July 2012, a S$500 million facelift for Terminal 1 has been completed, completing the terminal's largest renovation to date, involving works on its facade and halls under a theme called "Tropical City".
 About 22,000 m2 have been added to the building, bringing the total floor space of T1 to about 308,000 m2.
 The larger floor area provides for more spatial comfort, better passenger flow, additional facilities and expanded retail and F&B offerings.
 The refurbishment includes the installation of a two-part kinetic sculpture, Kinetic Rain, which was billed as the largest kinetic sculpture in the world.

 As of September 2019, another S$323 million upgrade of Terminal 1 was completed, comes mainly from the addition of more self-service check-in kiosks as well as bag-drop machines that allow travellers to print their own luggage tags.
 In addition, the baggage claim floor area was almost doubled in size and T1's baggage handling system were fully automated, in line with the rest of the airport's terminals.

-The Southwest Finger of Level 3 of Terminal 1 has the head office of Jetstar Asia Airways and Scoot.
+The Southwest Finger of Level 3 of Terminal 1 has the head office of Scoot.